xinkecf35/overthinkingcode/assets/_posts/2021/2021-01-01-experimenting-with-or-tools.md

 lead down to bipartite matching and learning about how bipartite matching reduces down to network flow problems.
-Upon seeing that, I was ecstatic, seeing as network flow is well covered and there are more than a few libraries out there, including my target library, OR-Tools that had solvers for this.
-So the plan was now to instead to consider a single new hire at a time and find a maximal matching between the new hire responses and all the full time associates and utilize the flow computed as the means of picking the best buddy.
+Upon seeing that, I was ecstatic, seeing as network flow is well covered and there are more than a few libraries out there that had network flow solver, among which OR-Tools counted as one.
+The plan was now to instead to consider a single new hire at a time and find a maximal matching between the new hire responses and all the full time associates and utilize the flow computed as the means of picking the best buddy.
 Sure,